 “…villages once common, now literally split in two by the border.
 School on one hand, market on the other, barbed wire and checkpoints in between” (cit swissinfo).

 Water resources issue

-“The first Soviet atomic bomb was created by ‘ Mailuu-Suu uranium “said Torgoev Isakbek Asangalievich, a researcher at the Kyrgyz’s National Academy of sciences.
-Radioactive waste was dumped around the city, near geologic faults, without regard for the hydrogeological conditions or to the health of local residents.
+“The first Soviet atomic bomb was created by ‘ Mailuu-Suu uranium, “said Torgoev Isakbek Asangalievich, a researcher at the Kyrgyz’s National Academy of Sciences.
+Radioactive waste was dumped around the city, near geologic faults, without regard for the hydrogeological conditions or the health of residents.

 At Kara-Agac, a settlement built on a landfill for radioactive waste, the population is exposed to 10 mSv per year through radon gas and 10-30 mSv per year through contaminated food, not considering the impact of water contaminated by waste upstream.

 Unaware of the dangers of radioactivity, the locals take the equipment in the old abandoned mines and sell them as scrap, risking not only their own lives but also the spread of radioactivity.
 A further problem is the use of rock from landfills as a building material for houses and roads.
 The premises are unsettling, and the future of the Ferghana Valley is increasingly uncertain.